 - assurance that projects are being managed well and in accordance the requirements of Governance across the Enterprise;

 - assurance that portfolio management is optimising the return from corporate resource and maintaining alignment with strategic objectives;

 - assurance that strategic projects are not exhibiting (well publicised) conditions of failure.

 The following table demonstrates a number of key relationships between Project Governance and other Project Management Processes:

 - Achievement of Strategic objectives: The Management of Strategic Projects – Benefits Realisation

 - Accountabilities: Project Sponsorship & Organisation

-- Effective use of Corporate Resource: Portfolio Management
+- Effective use of Corporate Resource: via the use of Portfolio Management.

 Email today to find out more information.